Akshay Bhatia inches closer to second PGA victory at the Valero Open

 He goes into Sunday’s final round with a four-shot lead.

-American golfer Akshay Bhatia is edging closer to his second PGA victory at the Valero Texas Open in San Antonio.
+American Akshay Bhatia edged closer to his second PGA victory at the Valero Texas Open in San Antonio.

 Bhatia heads into the final round on Sunday with a four-shot lead.